ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

   - scope_entire_model: If true, then the scope of this plot is the entire model.
 If not, then set to false and use the data_scope to specify a sub scope.
   - data_scope: Object(s) defining the scope for which data is computed and returned.

-    &nbsp;&nbsp; Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point
+    Applicable options: Element Set, Oriented Selection Set, Modeling Ply, and Sampling Point.
   - show_on_solids: True or False (default).
 Whether to show the results on the shell or solid model (if present).
   - show_on_section_cuts: Whether to show the results on the surface section cuts as well.
 Default is True.
   - show_ply_offsets: True or False (default).
 Whether to display ply-wise visualizations with ply offsets or not.
   - ply_offset_scale_factor: Scale factor for the offsets of the visualized plies if show_ply_offsets=True.
 * **Returns:**
-  the plot object.
+  The plot object.

 **Example:**
-  Create a angle plot with Data Scope set to Element Set “All_Elements”:
+  Create an angle plot with Data Scope set to Element Set “All_Elements”:
   <br/>
   ```default
   >>> angle_plot = db.active_model.layup_plots.create_angle_plot(self, name="MyPlot", data_scope=db.active_model.element_sets['All_Elements'])